 Download: Miller Knox Regional Resource Analysis - 1983 (101 pp.)

 Download: Miller Knox Regional Shoreline LUDP and EIR - 1983 (125 pp.)

 Download: George Miller Jr. Memorial Regional Shoreline EIR - 1976 (132 pp.)

 Public meetings and workshops are an important part of the Land Use planning process.
 To date, there have been three community meetings, two site tours, and two youth engagement workshops.
-The third community meeting for this planning process focused on reviewing the project goals, finalizing the design concepts for the McCosker site, evaluating the trails plan for the Preserve and looking ahead to the preparation of the LUPA and the CEQA analysis.
-This meeting also served as the Public Scoping Meeting regarding the proposed project and CEQA analysis.
-In addition to discussing the proposed Sibley Land Use Plan Amendment Project, the District also discussed the associated planning and environmental processes.
+The third community meeting for this planning process focused on reviewing the project goals, finalizing the design concepts for the McCosker site, evaluating the trails plan for the Project area and looking ahead to the preparation of the LUPA and the CEQA analysis.
+This meeting also served as the Public Scoping Meeting regarding the proposed Project and CEQA analysis.
+In addition to discussing the proposed Sibley Land Use Plan Amendment Project, the District also discussed the associated planning and environmental analysis and review processes.

 The District is preparing a Land Use Plan Amendment (LUPA) for the southern region of the Las Trampas Wilderness Regional Preserve to formally incorporate approximately 760 acres into Las Trampas.
 This will expand the amount of open parkland in Las Trampas to a total of approximately 6,000 acres.